 Example in C (server only: MPTCP requested?)

-Server only: it only checks if the client requested to use MPTCP
+Server only: it only checks if the client requested to use MPTCP.
+Note that even if it should be rare, a fallback can happened later during the connection.

 bool client_requested_mptcp(int accept_fd)